Lumacx/Starknet_2025_Narratum/docs/documentation.md

   - **`assetsIndex.ts`**: This function listens to Firebase Storage events (object finalization and deletion) within `users/{uid}/assets/**` paths.
 It automatically indexes metadata (like `uid`, `path`, `fileName`, `category`, `mediaType`, `size`, `contentType`, `source`, `createdAt`) for these assets into a Firestore collection named `assetsIndex`.
 This allows for efficient querying and management of user-uploaded content (e.g., avatars, story illustrations, backgrounds) without directly querying Storage.
   - **`authTriggers.ts`**: This function is triggered upon new user creation in Firebase Authentication.
 It automatically creates a corresponding user profile document in the `users` Firestore collection, populating it with essential details like `uid`, `email`, `username`, `displayName`, `role`, and timestamps.
 This ensures a standardized and immediate user data structure for new sign-ups.
   - **`commentCounter.ts`**: This function is a Firestore trigger that automatically increments the `commentsCount` field on a `story` document whenever a new comment is added to the `comments` collection.
 It also updates the `updatedAt` timestamp of the story, providing real-time feedback on story engagement.
+  - **`deductCreditsForRead.ts`**: This callable function is invoked when a user attempts to read a paid story.
+It deducts the appropriate number of credits from the user's balance based on the story's plan (Basic=1, Premium=5, ConvAI=15).
+It ensures a user has sufficient credits before allowing access and updates their credit balance in Firestore.
+  - **`sendTipToWriter.ts`**: This callable function allows users to send credits as a tip to story writers.
+It transfers a specified amount of credits from the tipping user to the writer's credit balance in Firestore.

 ## 3. Core Features